Honduras - Country Profile

 Communicable diseases

-In 2021, there were 20 new cases of tuberculosis per 100 000 population in Honduras.
+In 2022, there were 22 new cases of tuberculosis per 100 000 population in Honduras.
 In 2019, the overall tuberculosis mortality rate (age-adjusted and per 100 000 population) was 6.2 (4.5 in women and 8.2 in men).

-In 2021, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 10.3 per 100 000 population.
+In 2022, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 10.6 per 100 000 population.
 The age-adjusted mortality rate for HIV was 11.0 per 100 000 population in 2019.
 It should be noted that during the 2000-2019 period this indicator decreased by 75.6%.
+There were no reported cases of human rabies in the country in 2022.

 Noncommunicable diseases and risk factors